ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance MAY include the `user` field as described in {{request-user}} to present new assertions or information about the end user.
-The AS SHOULD check that this presented user information is consistent with any user information previously presented by the client instance for this grant request.
+The AS SHOULD check that this presented user information is consistent with any user information previously presented by the client instance or otherwise associated with this grant request.

 The client instance MUST NOT include the `client` section of the request, since the client instance is assumed not to have changed.
+Modification of client instance information, including rotation of keys associated with the client instance, is outside the scope of this specification.

 The client instance MUST NOT include post-interaction responses such as described in {{continue-after-interaction}}.